ndd21/PHYS281/docs/demo-io.md

 `delimiter` keyword argument could be used, e.g., `data = np.loadtxt(filename, comments="#", delimiter=",")`.

-More control, including converting particular columns to certain data types in available, with most control found using the [`genfromtxt`](https://numpy.org/doc/stable/reference/generated/numpy.genfromtxt.html#numpy.genfromtxt) function.
+More control, including converting particular columns to certain data types is available, with the finest grain of control found using the [`genfromtxt`](https://numpy.org/doc/stable/reference/generated/numpy.genfromtxt.html#numpy.genfromtxt) function.